dmarks2/liferay-plugin-intellij/documentation/groovy.md

 It is possible to run groovy scripts from IntelliJ directly on a running Liferay Server.

 To be able to run scripts the Gogo Shell must be available via telnet.
-For Liferay 7.1 and above the developer must be enabled to expose the Gogo Shell on port 11311.
+For Liferay 7.1 and above the developer properties must be enabled to expose the Gogo Shell on port 11311.

 In IntelliJ just open the groovy file and click on the run marker at the top of the file.
 Additional settings can be made by creating a Run Configuration of type **Liferay Remote Groovy**.

 The results of the script executions are shown in the console.

+If an error occurs and your script prints a stacktrace you can also click on the error message in the console to directly open your script file at the erroneous location.